General Bartolomé Mitre Railway: Reorganization in Rosario

 Soon after the reorganization of the nationalized railway system, the Ferrocarril Mitre closed the Ferrocarril Rosario y Puerto Belgrano's Rosario station, moving the passenger services terminus to Rosario Central.
 A sector of the old station would be later used to build the Ciudad Universitaria of Rosario.
 The station building was also used as a school of music and the Faculty of Engineering of Rosario established there.

 The Rosario Este station was also closed soon after.
 On the land where it stood, a public park (named "Parque Urquiza") was planted.
 The Fisherton station was renamed "Antártida Argentina".

 In 1977 the most of urban passenger services in the city were cancelled.
 The Rosario Central station was closed, becoming Rosario Norte the new terminus of the line.
 Many stations also ceased their activities, such as Antártida Argentina, Barrio Vila, Sarratea, Ludueña and Alberdi.
 One year later the remaining passenger services were definitely closed.

 On November–December 1989 the Ferrocarril Mitre reactivated the Rosario Central station when the Municipality of Rosario launched a passenger service (named "Ferrobús") using the chassis of a bus specially remodeled to run as a train coach.
 Departing from Rosario Central, the ferrobús crossed the Rosario downtown until the National Flag Memorial when it finished the journey.
 The ferrobús run four times a day, being soon demanded by a high number of users.
-Despite of the advantages of this service and the satisfactory results, the ferrobús was cancelled by the end of that year and has never returned since.
+Despite the advantages of this service and the satisfactory results, the ferrobús was cancelled by the end of that year and has never returned since.